gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 ### Dataset

+The dataset is referred to as “sentence polarity dataset v1.0“.
+It was collected by Bo Pang and Lillian Lee and released in 2005.
+First used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.
 The Movie Review data shows good/bad ("fresh"/"rotten") sentiment classification based on a collection of short review excerpts from Rotten Tomatoes.
-It wsas collected by Bo Pang and Lillian Lee and released in 2005.
-The dataset is referred to as “sentence polarity dataset v1.0“.

-This data was first used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.

 ### Data processing pipeline

 #### The data has been cleaned up somewhat, for example:

+* The dataset is balanced, comprised of 5331 positive and 5331 negative processed senteces.
 * The dataset is comprised of only English reviews.
 * All text has been converted to lowercase.
 * There is white space around punctuation like periods, commas, and brackets.
 * Text has been split into one snippet per line.
-* The dataset is balanced, comprised of 5331 positive and 5331 negative processed senteces.

 #### To further proccess data: